Blockchain: 10MM lbs of SF6 Leaked This Week – Climate Week

 And in other news, Climate Week, an annual event that has taken place every year since 2009, was again hosted in New York City and Trakref participated for the second year.
-The summit takes place alongside the UN General Assembly and brings together international leaders from business, government and civil society to showcase global climate action.
+The summit takes place alongside the UN General Assembly and brings together international leaders from business, government and civil society to showcase global climate action for environmental sustainability.

 Climate Week 2019 – Leaders Call for Greater Urgency & Action

 During Climate Week NYC this year, the UN Secretary-General hosted a UN Climate Action Summit on Monday.
 Climate Week provided a space for leading organizations like Trakref from around the world to extend action far and wide outside of the UN building and throughout the whole week.

 In the spirit of respecting the impact that travel can have on CO2 emissions, the Trakref team chose to host a live webinar based on our latest white paper Blockchain Impact on GHGs instead of making the trip to NYC.
 There were at least 100 programs hosted under several banners, we participated in The Clean Transport, Buildings & Infrastructure segment.